-- The date your coverage ends for any reason other than your death. - The date the dependent no longer qualifies as a dependent. - The date the dependent gains coverage as an associate of the Company. - The date the dependent enters fulltime military service of any country. - The date dependent coverage is discontinued under the Plan. - The date the Plan is terminated. - The date required premiums are not paid. - The date the dependent cancels his or her Company-sponsored medical coverage or obtains coverage under another group medical plan.
+- The date your coverage ends for any reason other than your death (unless your coverage ends because you turned 65 and your spouse is under 65, in which case your spouse's coverage will continue until the last day of the month following the date your spouse turns 65). - The date your spouse turns 65. - The date the dependent no longer qualifies as a dependent. - The date the dependent gains coverage as an associate of the Company. - The date the dependent enters fulltime military service of any country. - The date dependent coverage is discontinued under the Plan. - The date the Plan is terminated. - The date required premiums are not paid.